mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 * Stop a deployment
 * List current deployments
 * Report status of a current deployment
+* "Lock deployments" -- stop deployments from occurring until "unlocked".
+This is useful if you're currently updating the version of software in one of the control planes and want to ensure a migration between control planes is not attempted until your work is done.

 Additionally, there is a plugin infrastructure to determine application health.
 That interface includes: